splunk/public-o11y-docs/infrastructure/metric-pipeline/drop-metrics-data.rst

 - You can't recover dropped data.
 - Detectors using the metric you drop will misfire alerts or stop alerting.
 - Charts using the metric you drop will stop reporting new data.
+- If you drop data for metrics associated with built-in charts and AutoDetect detectors, these charts and detectors will be empty and not function correctly.
+Avoid dropping data for metrics use in built-in charts and AutoDetect detectors.

 Avoid empty charts and detectors when dropping data
 ======================================================